emuench/office-store-docs/docs/add-in-submission-guide.md

 ## Step 1: Select the type of app you are submitting

-From the Overview tab in the Microsoft Partner Center, select **Create a new** and select the type of app you're submitting.
-The example screenshots in this article show an Office Add-in, but the steps apply to Teams apps, SharePoint solutions, etc.
+From the Overview tab in Partner Center, select **Create a new...** and then the type of app you're submitting.
+The sample screenshots in this article show an Office add-in, but the steps also apply to other select offer types.

 ![Overview tab selected in the Microsoft Partner Center menu](./images/new/step-select-type-of-add-in.png)